-How to Read Our Snow Data
+How to Read Our Snow Data Above

 Wind speeds for the base of Alpental and Base of Summit West courtesy of Yahoo!
 Weather.

-Roadway bare and wet
+Roadway bare and dry, wet in places